2017 Hall of Fame Inductees

 CALVIN BOREL -- A St. Martin Parish native, Borel is a three-time Kentucky Derby-winning jockey who briefly retired in March 2016 with 5,146 career wins (27th all-time in North American racing history) and more than $127 million in purse money from 34,915 mounts.
 As of August, he has resumed riding.
 A fan favorite known for his colorful personality, Borel, who started what would be a 25-year riding career at Delta Downs, earned the nickname “Bo-rail” because of his penchant for settling in along the rail in a race in order to cover the shortest distance possible.
 Borel recorded an unprecedented feat in piloting three Kentucky Derby winners in a four-year span -- starting with Street Sense in 2007 and winning in back-to-back tries aboard 50-to-1 shot Mine That Bird (the second-biggest upset in Derby history) in 2009 and Super Saver in ’10.
 He has spent much of his riding career in Kentucky, where he has won numerous racing titles.
 All told, he has brought home 1,189 winners in 20 years at Churchill Downs -- including the Breeders’ Cup Juvenile on Street Sense in 2006 and ranks second all-time at the venerable oval behind Pat Day (2,482 wins).
 Borel put together the ultimate racing “double” in 2009, when, the day before riding Mine That Bird to a 6¾-length win (the largest margin of victory in the Kentucky Derby in 63 years), he won the Kentucky Oaks (the female version of the Kentucky Derby) aboard Rachel Alexandra -- becoming only the seventh jockey to do that.
 Borel guided her to a win over the boys two weeks later in the Preakness and was also in the saddle when Rachel Alexandra became the first distaff winner of the Grade I Woodward at Saratoga.
 Borel, who won 2010 George Woolf Memorial Jockey Award in a vote of his peers, earned his 5000th career win on March 7, 2013 -- the 26th North American jockey to reach that plateau.
 That same year, he was inducted into the National Museum of Racing and Hall of Fame.
 Born 11-7-1966 in St. Martin Parish.

-D-D BREAUX -- The “Dean of Coaches” at LSU, Breaux has carved out a solid career in 39 seasons as the Tigers gymnastics coach.
-Breaux has posted a 706-416-8 overall record (.628) during a period of sustained success that has seen LSU make 32 consecutive NCAA regional appearances.
-LSU has been to the NCAA national semifinals -- which includes 12 teams -- 11 of the past 12 years with five Super Six appearances (the equivalent of college basketball’s Final Four) in the past nine seasons.
-LSU athletes have also won nine individual titles since 2002.
-Breaux led her team to a program-best runner-up finish at the 2016 NCAA championships, scoring a 197.450 while Oklahoma won with a 197.675.
-A USA Gymnastics Region 8 Hall of Famer, Breaux was voted national coach of the year by her peers after leading the Tigers to a third-place national finish in 2014.
-Breaux has earned the NCAA Central Region Coach of the Year honor eight times and was the Southeastern Conference Coach of the Year seven times.
-A former gymnast long before Title IX, she has for nearly four decades tirelessly worked to bring attention to the sport and at least twice resisted desires of the LSU athletic administration to shut down the program -- earning her respect and admiration from rival coaches around the country.
-In 2016, LSU shattered the home attendance record for the fourth straight season with an average of 9,906 fans.
-Three of the top-five attendance figures in program history came through the doors this season with a school-record 13,296 packing the Pete Maravich Assembly Center to watch LSU top Alabama.
-They attracted more than 10,000 fans for two other meets (10,177 for Auburn and 10,052 for Kentucky) after having crowds of 13,179 and 12,217 in 2015.
+D-D BREAUX -- The “Dean of Coaches” at LSU, Breaux has carved out a solid career in 40 seasons as the Tiger gymnastics coach.
+Breaux has posted a 740-418-8 overall record (.638) during a period of sustained success that has seen LSU make 33 consecutive NCAA regional appearances.
+LSU has been to the NCAA national semifinals -- which includes 12 teams -- 12 of the past 13 years with six Super Six appearances (the equivalent of the national championship game) in the past 10 seasons.
+LSU athletes have also won 12 individual titles since 2002, including a school record three in 2017.
+Breaux has led her team to a program-best runner-up finish the last two seasons at the NCAA Championships, including posting the second-highest score ever at the meet in 2017.
+A USA Gymnastics Region 8 Hall of Famer, Breaux was voted the National coach of the Year, Central Region Coach of the Year and Southeastern Conference Coach of the Year in 2017.
+Over her illustrious career, Breaux has been voted national coach of the year two times, region coach of the year nine times and the conference coach of the year eight times.
+A former gymnast long before Title IX, she has for four decades tirelessly worked to bring attention to the sport and at least twice resisted desires of the LSU athletic administration to shut down the program -- earning her respect and admiration from rival coaches around the country.
+The 2017 season was won for the record books as the squad swept the league’s conference and tournament championships.
+Once again, fans packed the PMAC in record numbers as LSU broke the 10,000 average attendance mark for the first time in school history.
+LSU averaged 10,050 fans per meet to set a new attendance record for a fifth-straight season and check in at No. 3 in the national attendance rankings.
+More than 10,000 fans attended meets against Texas Woman’s, Missouri and Florida.
+The three meets with 10,000 fans or more matched the school record set in 2016.
+Five of the six meets in 2017 ranked in the top-10 of the best gymnastics attendance figures in school history.
+The third-largest crowd in school history (12,609) witnessed No. 2 LSU defeat No. 3 Florida to clinch the SEC regular season championship.
 Born 1-19-1953 in Donaldsonville, La.

 C.A.
 CORE -- Core is the icon of Southeastern Louisiana basketball, the most decorated player in Lions history.
 Nearly 50 years after his final college season in 1967-68, he’s still the school’s all-time leader in scoring and rebounding.
 He also still holds several single season records.
 He led Southeastern in scoring and rebounding all four years, averaging a double-double each season (22.3 ppg/12.3 rpg as a freshman, 20.0/15.9 as a sophomore, 21.1/15.0 as a junior and 21.7/18.5 as a senior).
 For his career, he averaged 21.3 points and 15.4 rebounds per game in finishing with 2,046 points and 1,475 rebounds.
 He earned NAIA and AP All-American honors in 1966-67 and was an NAIA All-American in 1967-68.
 He was drafted by the NBA and ABA, but went into the service instead of playing pro ball.
 He is the only basketball player in the school’s history to have his jersey retired.
 A native of Noblesville, Ind., he died at the age of 41.
 He was a teacher and coach in the St. Tammany Parish school system at the time of his death.